Enjoy a little piano music from time to time? Who doesn’t?

 - If you can guess 8 correctly, you are automatically entered into a raffle to win a free WD book.
-So there is value in entering even if some tunes stump you.
+So there is value in entering even if many tunes stump you.

 - The song choices vary a lot, and I tried to make this somewhat difficult.
 I highly encourage you to call upon relatives/friends/coworkers of different ages to help you decipher these tasty licks.

-- Contest is over at EOD, Nov.
-18 [extended], 2015.
+- Contest is over at end of day, July 27, 2016.
 I will then review all submitted emails and announce winners 1) on this post, and 2) by a personal notification via email to the winners.

 - Contest is open to all persons worldwide not working for F+W: A Content and eCommerce Company, or directly related to someone who works at F+W. Questions?
 Leave them in the comments below, or email me directly at email@example.com.
 Good luck!